 The good news is that this is going to change.
 During the Windows 11 launch, it was announced that Windows updates are going to bring multiple new features.
 It will now be shifting to the once-a-year update cycle, just like Apple does with its MacOS updates.
 The hope is that Microsoft will also resolve the performance and stability issues that its updates were often plagued by.
 There’s also hope that the updates will be more fulfilling, breaking the long streak of pretty average ones.
-Another piece of good news is that, according to Microsoft, updates on Windows 11 will be 40% smaller, which means they’ll hopefully take less time to download and install.
+Another piece of good news is that, according to Microsoft, updates on

 We’ll have to wait and see how the update process plays out in the final version of Windows 11.
 But for now, it’s great to see that Microsoft listened to the feedback and took action.
 We hope that this small but necessary feature can make Windows updates much more convenient.